 His music is an eclectic mixture of garage and hip-hop beats with an extremely broad palette of influences, ranging from metal guitars to found sounds, drill and bass synth lines, eclectic samples and even Japanese court music.
 His vocal performance is also distinctive, he uses a fast version of rapping (known as 'spitting') which blends elements from garage MCing, conventional rap, grime and ragga.

 Dizzee Rascal has numerous rivals within the Grime scene, mainly from the Bow, East London area.
 A notable rival of Dizzee Rascal is Crazy Titch who produced and recorded a diss called "Just An Arsehole" which used the backing track of Dizzee's record of "Jus A Rascal".

-He released his first album in 2003, which was called Boy In Da Corner, winning him the 2003 Mercury Prize.
-His second album Showtime was then later released in 2004.
+He released his debut album in 2003, which was called Boy In Da Corner, winning him the 2003 Mercury Prize.
+His second album Showtime was released in 2004.
 His third effort, Maths and English was released in 2007.
 All three albums received critical acclaim.
 He experienced commercial success in 2008 when Dance Wiv Me reached the number one spot in the UK charts.
 His fourth album, Tongue n' Cheek was released in 2009, going platinum for sales exceeding 300,000 units in the UK.
 Dizzee Rascal's album The Fifth was released in 2013, the same year he received an honorary Doctorate of the Arts from the University of East London.

 2003: Boy in da Corner

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.